awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerMultiAZ.md

   If you need a higher limit, request an increase by contacting AWS Support\.
 Open the [AWS Support Center](https://console.aws.amazon.com/support/home#/) page, sign in if necessary, and choose **Create case**\.
 Choose **Service limit increase**\.
 Complete and submit the form\.

-The following are some notes about working with Multi\-AZ deployments on RDS for Microsoft SQL Server DB instances:
+The following are some notes about working with Multi\-AZ deployments on RDS for SQL Server DB instances:
 + Amazon RDS exposes the Always On AGs [availability group listener endpoint](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/listeners-client-connectivity-application-failover)\.
-The endpoint is visible in the console, and is returned by the `DescribeDBInstances` API as an entry in the endpoints field\.
+The endpoint is visible in the console, and is returned by the `DescribeDBInstances` API operation as an entry in the endpoints field\.
 + Amazon RDS supports [availability group multisubnet failovers](https://docs.microsoft.com/en-us/sql/database-engine/availability-groups/windows/listeners-client-connectivity-application-failover)\.
-+ To use SQL Server Multi\-AZ with a SQL Server DB instance in a VPC, first create a DB subnet group that has subnets in at least two distinct Availability Zones\.
++ To use SQL Server Multi\-AZ with a SQL Server DB instance in a virtual private cloud \(VPC\), first create a DB subnet group that has subnets in at least two distinct Availability Zones\.
 Then assign the DB subnet group to the primary replica of the SQL Server DB instance\.
 + When a DB instance is modified to be a Multi\-AZ deployment, during the modification it has a status of **modifying**\.
 Amazon RDS creates the standby, and makes a backup of the primary DB instance\.
 After the process is complete, the status of the primary DB instance becomes **available**\.
 + Multi\-AZ deployments maintain all databases on the same node\.
 If a database on the primary host fails over, all your SQL Server databases fail over as one atomic unit to your standby host\.
 Amazon RDS provisions a new healthy host, and replaces the unhealthy host\.
 + Multi\-AZ with DBM or AGs supports a single standby replica\.
 + Users, logins, and permissions are automatically replicated for you on the secondary\.
 You don't need to recreate them\.
-User\-defined server roles \(a SQL Server 2012 feature\) are only replicated in Multi\-AZ instances for AGs instances\.
+User\-defined server roles are only replicated in DB instances that use Always On AGs for Multi\-AZ deployments\.
 + In Multi\-AZ deployments, SQL Server Agent jobs are replicated from the primary host to the secondary host when the job replication feature is turned on\.
 For more information, see [Turning on SQL Server Agent job replication](Appendix.SQLServer.CommonDBATasks.Agent.md#SQLServerAgent.Replicate)\.
 + You might observe elevated latencies compared to a standard DB instance deployment \(in a single Availability Zone\) because of the synchronous data replication\.
 + Failover times are affected by the time it takes to complete the recovery process\.
 Large transactions increase the failover time\.